jake-dame/reductor/report/report.md

 The purpose of this package is to get MIDI data in a form that the `reductor.dataconversion` classes expect.

-In the future, it will probably become part of a sub-package that it shares with a sister musicxml-importing-related package (similar in the way that the `dataconversion` package is bifurcated.
+In the future, it will probably become part of a sub-package that it shares with a sister musicxml-importing-related package (similar in the way that the `dataconversion` package is bifurcated) that focus on the just data acquisition aspects of the program.

 The general outline of major classes is as follows:
-+ `MidiFile`: top-level things about the a MIDI file, including a `File`, `Sequence`, and `Events` member
++ `MidiFile`: top-level things about a MIDI file, including a `File`, `Sequence`, and `Events` member
 + `Events`: a "list" class (just contains a bunch of lists)
   + In charge of sorting, typing, and creating all the `Event` instances
 + `EventType`: an enum used to support the `Event` hierarchy